jmersonuo/jmersonuo.github.io/Activities/LayoutAndFonts-02-sample.md

 ----------

 ### III.
-Chaging the mouse symbol over points
+Changing the mouse symbol over points

 1.

 ----------

-### III.
+### IV.
 Adding a font to the map

 Assume a client has asked you to find a free to use "fun or whimsical" font for this map of sites in Washington D.C.
 In this

-1. Visit https://fonts.google.com/ chose a "fun or whimsical" font, but make sure it is still legiable.
+1. Visit https://fonts.google.com/ chose a "fun or whimsical" font, but make sure it is still legible.
 2. Get the HTML/CSS code by clicking "select this font"
-3. Insert the html into the `<head>` of your site. e.g. If I picked Martel, I would insert the following codde block.
-You should pick a differnt font, and you'll be asked to explain your choice for the assignment submission:
+3. Insert the html into the `<head>` of your site. e.g. If I picked Martel, I would insert the following code block.
+You should pick a different font, and you'll be asked to explain your choice for the assignment submission:
    ```javascript
       <!--   Link to google font-->
       <link rel="preconnect" href="https://fonts.gstatic.com">